 Educational topics range from performing literature reviews and project feasibility assessments to submitting successful grant applications and publishing scientific findings.

 This program is designed to enhance translational research skills for new physician faculty researchers and guide them through the complexities of local and federal funding mechanisms.
 Support is offered by our team of experts and through pilot grants to explore preliminary research in your area of expertise.

-Maximize your prospect for funding success by engaging with the center on your next grant application.
-Our team of experts can offer guidance in all facets of grant development, including biostatistics, data sciences and financial reporting.
+Maximize your prospect for funding success on your next grant application.
+Our team of experts can offer guidance in all facets of grant development and the submission process.

-The Research Program for Medical Students is sponsored by the Office of the Associate Dean for Research and Graduate Education and allows USC SOM medical students to conduct research under the direction of an established scientist.
+The Student Opportunities for Academic Achievement through Research (SOAR) program is sponsored by the Office of the Associate Dean for Research and Graduate Education and allows USC SOM medical students to conduct research under the direction of an established scientist.

 eIRB manages the Institutional Review Board (IRB) process for human subjects research by providing a single platform to unify and streamline the IRB operations of participating organizations.